Keflon/FunctionZero.Maui.Controls/FunctionZero.Maui.Controls/Documentation/ReadMe.md

 If your tree of data consists of disparate nodes with different properties for their `Children`, use a `TreeDataTemplateSelector` and set `TargetType` for each TreeItemDataTemplate.
-For any node, the first `TreeItemDataTemplate` whose `TargetType` is assignable from the node is used.
+The first `TargetType` assignable from the node is used.
+Put another way, the first `TargetType` the node can be cast to, wins.
 ```xml
 <cv:TreeViewZero ItemsSource="{Binding SampleTemplateTestData}" >
     <cv:TreeViewZero.TreeItemTemplate>